JanSharp/VRCAdminOnlyManager/README.md

 - AdminOnlyManager
   - List of default admins
+  - Option for admin names to be compared with or without case sensitivity
   - UI Toggle
     - to show if the local player is admin
     - to toggle the local player being admin